 - For pregnant women: 1,000 mcg daily

 If you take a copper supplement, you should also take a zinc supplement (8 to 15 mg of zinc for every 1 mg of copper), as an imbalance of these two minerals can cause other health problems.

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.

 Too much copper can cause nausea, vomiting, stomach pain, headache, dizziness, weakness, diarrhea, and a metallic taste in the mouth.
-Copper toxicity is rare but can cause heart problems, jaundice, coma, and even death.
-Do not use copper supplements if diarrhea is present.
+Copper toxicity is rare but can cause heart problems, jaundice, coma, even death.
+DO NOT use copper supplements if you have diarrhea.

 You can also get copper without knowing it from using copper cookware and from water coming through new copper pipes.
 Avoid unlined copper cookware.
 Copper can leach out of pipes into water, especially hot water, if it sits in copper pipes for a long time.
-To avoid problems, always cook with cold water.
-Flushing the pipes by running cold water for 2 - 3 minutes can reduce copper.
+Cook with cold water to avoid problems.
+Flushing the pipes by running cold water for 2 to 3 minutes can reduce copper.
 If you have blue-green stains around your faucet or sink, or if you detect a metallic taste to your water, you may want to have your water tested by a certified laboratory.

-Children and people with Wilson's disease (which causes a build-up of copper in the brain, liver, kidneys, and eyes), and people with hereditary conditions including idiopathic copper toxicosis and childhood cirrhosis, should not take copper supplements.
+Children and people with Wilson disease (which causes a build up of copper in the brain, liver, kidneys, and eyes), and people with hereditary conditions including idiopathic copper toxicosis and childhood cirrhosis, should not take copper supplements.